BDC Hamburger Icon

 Artificial intelligence (AI) enhancements

-The Salesforce CRM is ideal for companies that want to achieve better results from their sales and marketing activities.
-The system comes equipped with a highly capable and fully customizable multiplatform marketing suite and a sophisticated multi-channel communications platform.
-It has superb workflow automation control to improve efficiency and excellent reporting and analytics capabilities that shine a light on what’s working well and what isn’t in your business.
-In addition, this solution’s companion apps and 4,000-plus plugins make Salesforce an adaptable, intelligent and flexible CRM that can help deliver a significant revenue boost to your business.
+Salesforce CRM is ideal for companies that want to achieve better results from their sales and marketing activities.
+The system comes equipped with a highly capable and fully customizable multiplatform marketing suite and a sophisticated multichannel communications platform.
+It has superb workflow automation control to improve efficiency.
+It also boasts excellent reporting and analytics capabilities that shine a light on what’s working well and what isn’t in your business.
+In addition, this solution’s companion apps and 7,000-plus plug-ins make Salesforce an adaptable, intelligent and flexible CRM.
+It can help deliver a significant revenue boost to your business.

-Our full review of the Salesforce CRM breaks down important information, such as the system’s ease of use and the vendor’s customer service options.
+Our full review of Salesforce CRM details the platform’s ease of use and customer service options.

 Did You Know?Did you know

-Salesforce is one of the world’s leading business software companies and its CRM is far from its only noteworthy product.
-Check out our Salesforce Service Cloud review (post-sales customer management tool) and Salesforce Marketing Cloud review (marketing platform aimed at larger businesses) to learn about additional solutions your organization may want to take advantage of.
+Salesforce CRM is part of an extensive business software ecosystem.
+Check out our Salesforce Service Cloud review (post-sales customer management tool) and Salesforce Marketing Cloud review (marketing platform aimed at larger businesses) to learn about additional solutions.

-The Pipedrive CRM is specifically designed for companies that use sales representatives to close complex, customizable deals, often involving multiple decision-makers.
-Sales is a difficult, frustrating and time-consuming process and, in our review, we found Pipedrive to be the personal organizer salespeople have been wanting for years.
-It’s always there keeping an eye on deals in a rep’s sales funnel and reminding them when to get in touch with a decision-maker and why.
-The system also boasts a smart and easy-to-use integrated multichannel marketing suite to keep new leads coming into your pipeline.
+Pipedrive CRM is specifically designed for companies that use sales representatives or deal desks to close complex, customizable deals that often involve multiple decision-makers.
+Sales can be a challenging, frustrating and time-consuming process.
+However, we were impressed that Pipedrive can serve as the excellent personal organizer many salespeople need to perform optimally.
+It’s always there keeping an eye on deals in a rep’s sales funnel and reminding them when to contact decision-makers — and why.
+The system also boasts a smart and easy-to-use integrated multichannel marketing suite to generate more leads to fill your sales pipeline.

-Read our full review of the Pipedrive CRM for details on implementation, usability and more.
+Read our full review of Pipedrive CRM for details on implementation, usability and more.

 Salesforce vs. Pipedrive Comparison

-Salesforce provides an all-purpose CRM for sales, marketing and customer service, while Pipedrive’s offering was built to serve businesses focused on their dedicated sales teams.
-However, these CRMs share many similar features.
-See how they compare below.
+Salesforce provides an all-purpose CRM for sales, marketing and customer service.
+Pipedrive’s offering, on the other hand, was built to serve businesses focused on their dedicated sales teams.
+Here’s an overview of their pricing and essential CRM features.

 Pricing